About Our Learning Support Services Program

 English 12 – Essay writing, mechanics, proofreading, style, reading comprehension, literary elements, resume writing, and vocabulary

-The following classes follow the track of the LD Mathematics Program.
+The following classes follow the track of the LSS Mathematics Program.
 Specific areas emphasized include the following:

 Math 9 – Variables and equations, absolute values, properties and integers, polynomials, factoring, and applied problems

 Algebra IB – Real numbers, ratios and proportions, functions, linear equations, rational and irrational numbers, equations, and quadratic functions